-The valuation of the Scheme will take place on each dealing day at 5.00 p.m. (the valuation point).
+The valuation of the Scheme will take place at daily intervals at 5.00 p.m. (the valuation point).
 The valuation determines the net asset value of the Scheme.

 The Manager maintains a Fair Value Pricing policy with an audit review carried out annually.
 The policy is detailed fully in the Fair Value Policy document.